Floyds Fork

 Floyds Fork is a 62 mi tributary of the Salt River in Kentucky, directly south and east of Louisville.
 It begins in Henry County, near Smithfield Kentucky, flows through eastern Jefferson County and flows into the Salt River near Shepherdsville in Bullitt County.

 It runs for about 30 mi through Jefferson County and drains approximately 122 sqmi, making it the largest watershed in the county.
 It is also the least environmentally compromised watershed in the county, according to the Metropolitan Sewer District, as large-scale development in the southeastern portions of Jefferson County is still relatively sparse.
 To preserve its rural character, much of Floyds Fork south of I-64 was zoned rural residential in 1993.

 At Mount Washington, Floyds Fork has a discharge of approximately 387 cubic feet per second.

-The proposed City of Parks initiative by Louisville would purchase 2000 acre of land along the river and establish three to four parks, as well as hiking and other recreational trails.
+The City of Parks initiative by Louisville purchased 2000 acre of land along the river and established four parks, as well as hiking and other recreational trails.

 Floyds Fork is named for John Floyd, an early surveyor of the area.
 During the Civil War, Confederate and Union forces skirmished on Floyds Fork and what is now US 60 (Shelbyville Road, locally) on October 1, 1862.